spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Helm Charts

 Helm Charts are Kubernetes YAML manifests that describe a related set of Kubernetes resources into a single package.
-Just like Spectro Cloud's native Packs, Spectro Cloud supports orchestrates helm charts hosted in any public or private helm chart registry on to Kubernetes clusters.
+Just like Spectro Cloud's native Packs, Spectro Cloud supports and orchestrates helm charts hosted in any public or private helm chart registry on to Kubernetes clusters.

 # Chart Repositories

-Public or private web servers that host Helm Charts.
+Chart Repositories are public or private web servers that host Helm Charts.
 A few popular chart registries such as Bitnami, are mapped into Spectro Cloud by default.
 Users may add additional public or private chart repositories as an administration setting to leverage charts from those repositories.

 # Attach Manifests